Earth5R

 Daily, people defecate on the banks of the river, while many others come a long way to take bath in it – such is the state of things.

-Rishika Jaiswal from Earth5R Varanasi conducted an awareness program at Assi ghat, Varanasi to educate people about the harmful effects of river pollution.
+Rishika Jaiswal from Earth5R Varanasi conducted an awareness program at Assi ghat, Varanasi to educate people about the harmful effects of ganga river pollution.

 She educated them on how they could minimize the waste, by avoiding using soap and detergent in the river, etc.